 All instances of alleged or suspected abuse/neglect are according to staff reported to DSS and recorded in TROI Report.
 The staff interviewed by the Auditor were clear that knowledge of misconduct by staff through actions or inactions leading to abuse must be reported.
 All the staff understood their responsibilities under North Carolina law as mandated reporters of abuse and neglect.
 The Auditor reviewed state laws on abuse reporting requirements.
+In 2019 the state's SAFE Child act further clarified the requirement for reporting, definition of sexual abuse and victims rights.

 Indicator (b) NCDJJ policy Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Procedures states, (on page 14), that all reports of abuse will include reporting the incident to the Department of Social Services (DSS).
 As noted in Indicator (a) the agency's Abuse and Neglect Policy also sets forth this requirement.
-Random staff interviewed were aware of the requirement and the Auditor was provided with examples of the NCDJJ PREA Incident Checklists which reminds staff to notify DSS and local police on all allegations of sexual abuse and on any allegation of sexual harassment if a staff person is the alleged perpetrator.
-The Auditor found DSS and Police notification requirements on all three checklists, review state statutes online, and confirmed with DSS representatives the expectations.
+Random staff interviewed were aware of the requirement and the Auditor was provided with examples of the NCDJJ PREA Incident Checklists which reminds staff to notify DSS and local police on all allegations of sexual abuse and on any allegation of sexual harassment if a staff person is an alleged perpetrator.
+The Auditor found DSS and Police notification requirements on all three checklists, review state statues online and confirmed with DSS representatives the expectations.
+As there were no allegations the Auditor could only review the forms and confirm with the PCM that the process was in place and staff had been trained on notification requirements under the law.

 Indicator (c) Random staff were aware of the importance of keeping information disclosed by a resident to those with a need to know such as the Supervisor on duty, and appropriate medical or Mental Health staff who may respond.
-The NCDPS

-PREA Incident Checklist (item 5) reminds staff that all allegations are reported to the senior person in charge.
+The NCDPS PREA Incident Checklist (item 5) reminds staff that all allegations are reported to the senior person in charge.
 "Notify the senior person in charge.
 All information is confidential and kept on a need-to-know basis.
-All involved staff remains present until released by the senior person in charge The information about the incident is confidential and should only be shared on a need-to-know bases."
-The line staff and supervisory staff spoke with confirmed the expectation of that confidentiality must be maintained.
+All involved staff remains present until released by the senior person in charge.
+The information about the incident is confidential and should only be shared on a need-to-know bases."
+The line staff and supervisory staff spoken with confirmed the expectation that confidentiality must be maintained.